 Discussion and Conclusions

 The purpose of this study was to investigate the extent to which young children have the ability to learn and understand scientific ideas related to astronomy and space.
 The findings clearly show that after the educational intervention, the children’s understanding of both tangible and abstract concepts improved.
-Their level of knowledge, as assessed in the questionnaires, was significantly higher after the learning program as compared to their level of knowledge prior to it.
+Their level of knowledge was significantly higher after the learning program as compared to their level of knowledge prior to it.
 The kindergarten students gained knowledge and understanding about the name, shape, structure, and two types of movement of the Earth.
 They learned about the nature of the Sun and the Moon and were able to explain the structure of the solar system and the movement of the main celestial bodies.
 The children were able to describe the qualities of gravity and the reasons for the shift between day and night.
-They also demonstrated an understanding of the relationship between distance from a heat source and the level of heat (the level of heat decreases with distance), and the relationship between the temperature and the three states of water, and the relationship between the distance of the observer from a physical object and its apparent size (the Sun looks small due to its great distance from us).
+They also demonstrated an understanding of the relationship between distance from a heat source and the level of heat and the relationship between the temperature and the three states of water, and the relationship between the distance of the observer from a physical object and its apparent size (the Sun looks small due to its great distance from us).
 In their artwork, the children further demonstrated an understanding of the circular motion of the planets around the Sun and the various lunar phases.

 These findings are consistent with previous studies indicating the abilities of 4-6-year-old children to understand various scientific ideas, including those related to space and astronomy (Ampartzaki & Kalogiannakis, 2016; Bryce & Blown, 2013; Kallery, 2011; Spektor-Levy, Kesner-Baruch & Mevarech, 2011).
 Teaching the science of astronomy at an early age is challenging because it deals with abstract ideas that are beyond children’s experiences (objects in space, the movement of celestial bodies, the idea of “forces” and relationships among these celestial bodies).
 However, these ideas do apply to their daily lives (the shift between day and night, seeing the Sun, Moon, and stars, the daily impact of gravity).
 Observations and conversations with the children revealed that studying astronomy in kindergarten enriched their conceptual world and scientific language.
 As a result of this learning, the children acquired new scientific concepts and ideas and were able to express in their own words the ideas they learned.
 They used terms such as: gravity, living conditions, planet, gas, hydrogen, and the crust, mantle, and core of the Earth.
 They also expressed through artwork the concept of celestial bodies at varying distances from one another.

 The findings of the present study also show that young children who had not yet received formal teaching on scientific subjects had some perceptions about astronomical concepts, but that many of these were incorrect.
 The learning process succeeded in building their knowledge and enabling the children to express scientifically accurate ideas.
 An example of this can be seen in the process the children underwent in describing the properties of the Sun.
-They began with misconceptions, applying human attributes to the celestial body (“the Sun is tired”) or describing them as they appear (“the Sun is a ball of fire” “The Sun is smaller than the Earth”, “the Sun sinks into the sea at night”).
+They began with misconceptions, applying human attributes to the celestial body (“the Sun is tired”) or describing them as they appear ( “The Sun is smaller than the Earth”, “the Sun sinks into the sea at night”).
 Afterwards, they expressed scientifically accurate ideas (“the Sun is a star", “the temperature in the Sun is very high", “the Sun is bigger than the Earth”, “at night the Sun is on the other side of the Earth”, “the Moon reflects the sunlight”).